 Oyster River Pages publishes fiction, poetry, creative nonfiction, and visual art.
 We search for and champion underrepresented voices.
 To find out more about ORP please go to: https://www.oysterriverpages.com/

 See below for guidelines and deadlines for any active opportunities and special issues.
-Submissions for our annual issue will re-open in January 2025.
+Submissions for our annual issue will re-open January of 2026.

 *If you have not heard back from us regarding your submission, we may be considering your piece for publication.
 Please do not send duplicate submissions.
 If you receive a decline or are waiting to hear back, please wait until the next submission cycle before submitting again.
 Thank you!*

-In 2025, ORP seeks a passionate and responsible individual with strong editorial skills and a generous spirit to serve as our new Editor for ORP’s Emerging Voices in Poetry.
-Aware of the many barriers in publishing, Emerging Voices seeks poetry from new voices with the aim of empowering creatives in the early stages of their artistic journeys, especially individuals who may not have access to conventional literary resources and supports.
-We seek to demystify the publishing process by being a welcoming and inclusive space!
+In 2026, ORP seeks a motivated individual to serve as Editor for ORP’s Visual Arts.
+Aware of the barriers in publishing, ORP seeks submissions from new voices and perspectives in the visual arts, especially individuals who may not have access to conventional resources and supports.
+We seek to demystify the publishing process by being a welcoming and inclusive space.

 Responsibilities

-- Review Emerging Voices submissions (about 200-250 poetry submissions per year).
+- Review Visual Arts submissions (about 50 per year).

-- Work with the Poetry Editor to design Emerging Voices content pages, including uploading and formatting accepted, proofed poems; and reviewing uploaded content to check for errors, typos, extra spaces, etc.
+- Work with the editorial team to design Visual Arts content pages, including uploading and formatting accepted submissions on the table of contents; and reviewing uploaded content to check for errors, typos, extra spaces, etc.

-- Communicate with poets of selected poems to collect bios, photos, audio files, and Contributor Showcase responses.
+- Communicate with authors of selected pieces to collect bios, photos, audio files, and Contributor Showcase responses.

-- Use social media (Facebook, Instagram) to highlight poets, promote the journal, and connect with other literary/artistic organizations/communities.
+- Use social media (Facebook, Twitter, Instagram, LinkedIn) to highlight authors, promote the journal, and connect with other literary/artistic organizations/communities.

 - Meet online with ORP’s Editorial Team (about once a month); additional meetings may be scheduled depending on needs.